 Although spelt, which is a type of wheat, contains less gluten than other wheat varieties, it is not suitable for coeliac sufferers.

-I can’t drink spirits made from wheat.Spirits, where wheat is used, are gluten-free as all traces of gluten are removed during distillation.
+Can I drink spirits made from wheat?Spirits, where wheat is used, are gluten-free as all traces of gluten are removed during distillation.

 Beer and lager contain varying amounts of gluten and so are not suitable for people with coeliac disease.
 There are some that are specially manufactured to be gluten-free and will be labelled as such.

-Gluten-free products that contain malt extract or malt vinegar should be avoided.
+Should gluten-free products that contain malt extract or malt vinegar be avoided?

 Some gluten-free products may contain small amounts of malt extract or malt vinegar and these are tolerated by most people with coeliac disease.